lhcb/bender-tutorials/getting-started/firstalgorithms.md

 {% discussion "Where to put the algorithm code?" %}
-It is recommended to put the algorithm code directly in the main body of yoru module, outside of `configure` function.
-It allows to have visual separation of algorithmic and configuration parts.
+It is recommended to put the algorithm code directly in the main body of your module, outside of `configure` function.
+It allows to have visual separation of the algorithmic and configuration parts.
 Also it helps for independent reuse of both parts.
 {% enddiscussion %}

 ### How to embedd the algorithm into the application ?